senzabooks/Practical-Jokes/README.md

-current: Image from Standing out.
+current: Image from Standing Out.